X

 January 29, 2025

-The 40th edition of CMA Shipping, North America’s premier maritime industry conference, will take place April 1-3 in Stamford, CT.
-The event brings together influential maritime professionals, annually providing a platform to connect and discuss key challenges and issues in the shipping industry.
-The Seamen’s Church Institute (SCI) will once again be in attendance, with the Rev. […]
+The 40th edition of CMA Shipping, North America’s leading maritime industry conference, will be held from April 1-3 in Stamford, CT.
+This annual event gathers key maritime professionals, offering a platform for networking and discussions on industry challenges.
+The Seamen’s Church Institute (SCI) will once again participate, with the Rev. Mark Nestlehutt, SCI’s President & […]

 Read More